Degrees → Direction

 Real-world uses

 Note: The converter snaps to the nearest label for the chosen precision.
-If you need quadrant bearings like N30°E, use 16- or 32-point mode or describe the angle directly (e.g., “30° east of north”).
+For quadrant bearings like N30°E, use 16- or 32-point mode or describe the angle directly.